Sarkutz/dotfiles/README.rst

   :code:`setup_home`.
 - Set :code:`ONLY_EXPORT_PATHS` variable to 1, if we want to export the environment variables without creating the paths.
-- Set PREFIX variable, if required.
-Default: :code:`$HOME` environment variables.
+- Set :code:`PREFIX` variable, if required.
+Default: :code:`$HOME`
+  (environment variable).
-- Set DRY_RUN to 1 to check what changes the script would make.
+- Set :code:`DRY_RUN` to 1 to check what changes the script would make.
 (No changes are made during dry run.)

 ************